 Mooncup is a UK-based menstural cup brand which also contributes to charitable organizations in places like Kenya and Nepal, where sanitary products are not readily available.

-The Honey Pot offers a great line of natural feminine washes, which are available on their website as well as at Target!
+The Honey Pot offers a great line of natural body washes, which are available on their website as well as at Target!

 The same company which makes the DivaCup also makes a cruelty-free "DivaWash", which is a gentle pH balanced cleanser intended "for face, body and The DivaCup".